Pitchnogle/bookwork/practice_of_programming/chapter_03/README.md

 # Notes

-This chapter contains a number of implentation of the Markov chain algorithm for generating pseudo-random text.
+This chapter contains a number of implemetations of the Markov chain algorithm for generating pseudo-random text.

 > set _w1_ and _w2_ to the first two words in the text